 3. Stay up late.

-Sometimes, it’s as simple as putting the other kids to bed and letting one or both of them stay up a little later and eat a late night bowl of cereal or a good ol’ Debbie Cake and big glass of milk.
+Sometimes, it’s as simple as putting the other kids to bed and letting one or both of them stay up a little later and eat a late night bowl of cereal or a good ol’ Little Debbie cake and big glass of milk.
 You’d be amazed at the sweet (no pun intended) conversation and memories that are made.
 This is quality time that they usually ask for pretty frequently.
 I always felt like I had to have our kids in bed at the same time, but let’s face it, that is a daunting task!
 So, “shift” bedtimes are sometimes the best way to make it all work, and you get a little extra time with each of them!